M7Arman/gitrepo/Java/Education_system/README.txt

  what is it?
  -----------

- Is a program written in Java, designed as a homework in ITC.
+ It is a program written in Java, designed as a homework in ITC.
  This program shows the operation of education system, but while there are many bugs.